oracle-samples/oltrain/content/posts/ol/admin/post-27/index.md

 title: "Disable Kernel Module"
 date: 2023-05-03
 draft: false
-summary: "Learn how to disable the bluetooth kernel module and to prevent it loading at boot time on Oracle Linux 8 and Oracle Linux 9 systems."
+summary: "Learn how to disable a kernel module and prevent it from loading at boot time."
 tags: ["ol","lab","tutorial","ol-admin"]
 showDate: true
 ---